 Embarking on a new magazine about art in the world of overproduction may give rise to some ethical doubts.
 Why do we need yet another monthly magazine, even if it is not printed, saving forests, but a virtual one, displayed on screens thanks to the poisonous coal energy?
 Why do we need another platform feeding us with pieces of news we do not have time to digest?

-Here is why— to make space for absolute anxiety, fear and doubts of female critics in the world that is finished; female DIY-critics, seamstress-critics who value simple and practical solutions more than technologically advanced haute couture theories.
+Here is why— to make space for absolute anxiety, fear and doubts of cultural critics in the world that is finished; DIY-critics, seamstress-critics who value simple and practical solutions more than technologically advanced haute couture theories.
 They do not pretend to know solutions to pains annoying us.
 They try to sew a thermal patchwork for the century that lost its shape out of the off-cuts from the idea-uniforms measured for the 20th century needs.
-Female critics of the RTV Magazine earn their money by providing various services.
+Critics of the RTV Magazine earn their money by providing various services.
 They collect the materials for texts, covers and thought constructions in the dumping grounds – the akropolis of our civilisation.
 They live in the epoch, in which the cultural recycling acquires deeply ethical dimensions, which boots the value of packaging, rubbish and destructions.
-The politics of identity and gallery minimalism are for them like high-heels from Balenciaga – pretentious and rich.
-Our female critics cannot afford them.
+Gallery minimalism is as inaccessible to them as Balenciaga high heels.
+Our critics cannot afford them.
+Our critics cannot afford them.

 To keep it standing, there is a need to relativise the responsibility of Central-Eastern Europe for the purposes of anti-immigrant EU politics, for example, in case of refugees or passing over in silence the acts of benefiting from short-term profits.
 The binary division between the poor East and the rich West is no longer valid, because the capital is accumulated both in London or New York, or any other paradise-tax-cities dotted around the world (i.e. Dubai, Hong-Kong, Singapur, or Laos).
 The political division runs between the North and South.
 This issue is tackled by Kacper Pobłocki in his book ‘Capitalism.
 The history of impermanent duration’ (2017).
 As Central Eastern Europeans, we could see our geographical position as peripheral some two decades ago.
 Today, the immigrants from Sudan, Eritrea, or Syria see us as part of ripping, but still hermetically inaccessible fortress called Europe.
 The above perspective was shown during a presentation delivered by a Slovenian philosopher and artist, Marina Grzinić.
 She diagnosed the state in which the post-socialist Europe found itself as a turbo realism incited by turbo fascism and necropolitics.
 Those threads of discourse should be further developed when we deal with the slippery textile called Europe.